Windows and Doors Permit Requirements in Los Angeles, CA

 What Makes Los Angeles Different

-Here's how Los Angeles's window / door rules stack up against the standard IRC baseline that most of the country follows.
+Here's how Los Angeles's windows and doors rules stack up against the standard IRC baseline that most of the country follows.

 Stricter Than the IRC